programminghistorian/jekyll/lessons/linux-installation.md

 statements to make sure that they do what you think they should.

 You can run a Python shell by launching the “terminal”.
-For Linux, go to Applications-\> Accessories -\> Terminaland do the same.
+For Linux, go to `Applications-> Accessories -> Terminal`{.filename}and do the same.
 At the Python shell prompt, type

 ``` python
 print 'hello world'